StrAE: Autoencoding for Pre-Trained Embeddings using Explicit Structure: Model

 Denoting embeddings~\(e_i \in \R^{N \times N}\), we distinguish embeddings formed traversing upwards and downwards as~\(\upe_i\) and~\(\downe_i\) respectively.
 Encodings for the tokens are denoted as the vertices~\(w_i \in \Delta^V\), in a \(V\)-simplex for vocabulary size~\(V\).
 Note that while the token encodings~\(w_i\) are effectively one-hot, reconstructions~\(\hat{w}_i\) can be any point on the simplex---interpreted as a distribution over vertices, and thus the vocabulary, with an \texttt{argmax} retrieving the appropriate token.
 We define the four core components of \strae\ as

-where the subscripts on the functions denote learnable parameters.
-Table \ref{tab:model comps} shows the model components and their associated parameters.
-We treat embeddings as square matrices during composition and decomposition, because we empirically find this to produce better results compared to simply treating them as vectors.
-Figure~\ref{fig:model_overview} shows how the model operates over a given sentence.
+where the subscripts on the functions denote learnable parameters. \Cref{tab:model comps} shows the model components and their associated parameters.
+We assume square embeddings during composition and decomposition, to allow for independent channels to capture different aspects of meaning. \Cref{fig:model_overview} shows how the model operates over a given sentence.